jnhansen/nd/doc/filters/convolutions.rst

 :mod:`nd.filters` implements generic kernel convolutions as well as several convenience functions for special cases.
 Every filter supports the argument ``dims`` to specify a subset of dimensions along which to apply the filter.
 If a kernel is given, the number of dimensions must match the shape of the kernel.

-The following example performs a simple Sobel edge detection filter along the ``lon`` dimension using :meth:`nd.filters.ConvolutionFilter`.
+The following example performs a simple Sobel edge detection filter along the ``x`` dimension using :meth:`nd.filters.ConvolutionFilter`.

 Example::